Browser does not support script.

 Log into e:Vision

 All sections on your e:Vision request must be fully completed.
-If you are unsure about any of the details of your new course please speak to the Course Lead or Associate Head for the course you want to join.
+If you are unsure about any of the details of your new course, please speak to the Course Lead or Associate Head for the course you want to join.

 Requests should be fully completed by the end of the second week of the semester in which the programme is taught.
+See our Key academic dates page for the specific dates.

 If you are submitting a change of course 2 weeks after the course has begun, please make sure you answer 'Yes' to the question 'Are you submitting this request as a late programme change?'
-You must be aware that if you do change course late that you will not be able to use this late change as subsequent grounds for an appeal or exceptional circumstances.

-For detailed guidance on completing the e:vision request, download our step by step user guide below.
+For detailed guidance on completing the e:Vision request, download our step by step user guide below.

 User Guide - Change of Programme (Student) (docx, 0.6 MB)